pumaworkshop/puma-workshop/README.md

 automation.

 Puma was created at the NFI to improve our process of creating test and reference datasets.
-Our best practices on creating test data can be found here.
+Our best practices on creating test data can be found [here](docs/TESTDATA_GUIDELINES.md).
+If you are wondering whether you should make your own test data, or whether you should use Puma for it, [this document](docs/TESTDATA_WHY.md) goes into the advantages of doing so.

 Puma is an open-source non-commercial project, and community contributions to add support for apps, or improve support of existing apps are welcome!
 If you want to contribute, please read [CONTRIBUTING.md](CONTRIBUTING.md).